.NET 4, do you know the new features? - The 12 features the majority thinks are useless.

 Useful Ratio: 0.9 : 1

-Introduction: PIA’s (Primary Interop Assemblies) are mappings between COM+ API’s and .NET.
-Similar to header files in C. These are exposed as separate assemblies and in .NET 4 you can embed just the code you use in your assembly as part of the build rather than requiring the separate assemblies.
+Introduction: PIA (Primary Interop Assembly) mappings between COM+ APIs and .NET are similar to header files in C. These are exposed as separate assemblies, and in .NET 4, you can embed just the code you use in your assembly as part of the build rather than requiring the separate assemblies.

-Thoughts: I don’t think this is important at all – we have learnt to include the assemblies we need with our solution so embedding code is just a solution to a problem that didn’t exist.
+Thoughts: I don’t think this is important at all—we’ve learned to include the assemblies we need with our solution, so embedding code is just a solution to a problem that didn’t exist.

 Useful Ratio: 0.9 : 1

 Introduction: SortedSet is a class for doing sorting, similar to SortedList or SortedDictionary.
-However where the old ones internally use a hash table, this uses a binary tree and thus gets some FANTASIC performance in many situations where the others would have bad perf.
+However, unlike the old ones that internally use a hash table, this uses a binary tree and thus gets fantastic performance in many situations where the others would perform poorly.

-Thoughts: I don’t think there is enough understanding of patterns with .NET developers – we are too quick to just use what Microsoft gives us and move along.
-So there isn’t enough people thinking about the pattern for their data structures so they see this as a solution to a solved problem.
-Those that do care, already have built their own code for this problem.
+Thoughts: I don’t think there is enough understanding of patterns among .NET developers—we are too quick to just use what Microsoft gives us without thinking.
+So there aren’t enough people considering the pattern for their data structures, and they see this as a solution to a problem that’s already been solved.
+Those who do care already have their own code for this problem.

 Useful Ratio: 0.9 : 1

-Introduction: Building a WPF application and want to take advantage of new Windows 7 features like the taskbar, quick launch or overlays?
-It is easy with the System.Windows.Shell.
+Introduction: Want to build a WPF application and take advantage of new Windows 7 features like the taskbar, quick launch, or overlays?
+It’s easy with System.Windows.Shell.

-Thoughts: I don’t get why this isn’t more popular, it is a VERY useful set of tools.
+Thoughts: I don’t get why this isn’t more popular—it’s a very useful set of tools.
 Maybe people just don’t like WPF?

 More Info: Rudi Grobler has a series on this: